Who we are

 Articles on this site may include embedded content (e.g. videos, images, articles, etc.).
 Embedded content from other websites behaves in the exact same way as if the visitor has visited the other website.

-Data shared with us may also be shared with Google analytics.
+Data shared with us may also be shared with our hosting providers (Siteground), distribution platforms (Cloudflare or Automattic) and Google analytics.
 We may also analyse this data using proprietary systems.

 Who we share your data with

 The Whitley Pump does not share personal data with anyone without the data owner’s permission, but personal data included in comments, emails and pictures sent to us is effectively shared with the service provider (Siteground, Google, Automattic etc) and is publicly available.
 Some of these service providers have servers outside the UK and outside the EU.